raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 ### 4.1.3 Using Flask-Mongoengine
 To use MongoDB, Flask provides a really nice add-on called [`Flask-Mongoengine`][flask-mongoengine], which allows us to perform our CRUD operations directly from our Flask app.

 To get started using MongoDB, first install it!

-To get started using it, first install MongoDB; follow the instruction guide for your operating system [here][mongo-download-general]).
+Follow the instruction guide for your operating system [here][mongo-download-general]).

 Once you've done that, we'll need to install `Flask-Mongoengine`.
 Ensure your `virtualenv` virtual environment is activated (you should see the name of your directory prepended to your terminal prompt).
 Then, run the following command: